With the introduction of the 1885, the world of single shots was given a welcomed addition.

 What other features set it apart?

-Most have tradition open sights, plus are drilled and tapped for scope bases.
+Most have traditional open sights, plus are drilled and tapped for scope bases.

 A special internal hanger system allows the forearm to be free floating so it will not affect accuracy.